 Design your store’s layout, windows, fitting rooms and displays so that they encourage shoppers to spend.
 Familiarize yourself with visual merchandising tactics to understand how displays affect purchasing decisions.

-How to start a boutique: brand and market your business
+How to brand and market your boutique

 Want to know how to attract customers?
 Branding and marketing are the keys to gaining a loyal customer base.